SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 Looking back, I see it's also gone.

-It starts crashing into the door over and over, harder than ever before.
+It starts crashing into the door repeatedly, harder than ever before.

 *I need to get to the other side, it's safer over there.*

-I stand up and stretch my legs as tears stream down my face.
+I stand up, stretching my legs as tears stream down my face.

 I charge down the hallway with my eyes closed, too afraid to open them.

 I slam into the mirror at the end of the hallway, causing it to crash to the floor.

-I fall to the floor beside it, I keep my eyes closed as I curl up into a ball, shaking uncontrollably.
+I fall to the floor beside it, keeping my eyes closed as I curl up into a ball, shaking uncontrollably.

 My mind goes numb as the sound of it crashing into the door is drowned out by the ringing in my ear intensifying.